alonzi/git-intro/README.md

 ## First, our goals

-1. Everyone has a GitHub and GitLab account, and has GitHub running on their computer
+1. Everyone has a GitHub and GitLab account, and has GitHub Desktop running on their computer
 2. Create a repository and fork it
 3. Feel comfortable with git/github workflows
 4. Know how to get help

 ## Second, some terms

-* git - version control software
+* git - version control software.
-* GitHub - a for profit company recently purchased by Microsoft
+* GitHub - a for profit company recently purchased by Microsoft.
+It provides cloud-based hosting of repositories.
 * GitLab - an alternative to GitHub, not owned by Microsoft ([why you might want to switch](https://about.gitlab.com/2017/07/19/git-wars-switching-to-gitlab/)).
-"Free software deserves free tools"
+"Free software deserves free tools."
-* repository - Basic unit in git: a record of all changes to specified files (aka repo)
+* repository (repo) - Basic unit in git: a record of all changes to specified files.
-* fork - personal copy of another users repo
+* fork - personal copy of another users repo.
-* branch - a parallel version of a repo (main branch is called "master")
+* branch - a parallel version of a repo (main branch is called "master").

 [Git Glossary](https://help.github.com/en/articles/github-glossary)